Current Research Interests

 Increasing levels of integration make it so that specialized hardware units can be cost-effectively placed on-chip.
 This, combined with the ever-increasing need for energy efficient execution, will make the hardware acceleration of important applications and workloads more commonplace.
 Towards this end, some of my research has aimed at the efficient acceleration of workloads that exhibit fine-grained gather/scatter memory access patterns, DRAM link compression, and the reliability characterization of DNN accelerators.

 Reliability and resilience are major obstacles on the road to exascale computing and beyond.
 The number of components required for exascale systems and the decreasing inherent reliability of components in future fabrication technologies conspire to make reliability a first-order design concern.
 A strong system-level approach towards reliability is needed in order to efficiently handle errors at all scales.
 In addition, it is important to enable and exploit cross-layer reliability through system-level mechanisms—there are a plethora of different failures that can occur in a large computer system, and superior efficiency can only be achieved by dealing with every error in the appropriate manner and system layer.

 Arithmetic Error Detection

 Rising levels of integration and decreasing component reliabilities make error protection increasingly important.
 At the same time, the need for energy efficiency necessitates the careful evaluation of resilience techniques.
 Arithmetic error protection is typically more expensive than the protection of memory or data movement, requiring large amounts of redundant logic.
 Protection of computer arithmetic has correspondingly been reserved for critical or high-availability applications.
-Current trends, however, indicate that low-cost arithmetic error detection will be necessary in the future across diverse application areas.
-Towards this end, some of my research is focused on providing strong, flexible, and low-cost error protection for arithmetic operations.
+Given current reliability trends, some of my research is focused on providing strong, flexible, and low-cost error protection for arithmetic operations.